fmbenhassine/jql/README.md

 Any suggestion or improvement of the relational model is very welcome!

-You can try to index a code base and write some queries.
+You can try to index a code base (or [download a pre-indexed database sample](https://github.com/benas/jql/wiki/Samples)) and write some queries.
  If there is a question you cannot answer, you have certainly found a way to improve the current model!
  So please open an issue with your question and this would be a great contribution!

 # Credits